Tipser/slate/source/includes/_tipser-elements.md

 <aside class="notify"><code>Store</code> Element is best inserted as a top level Element on a separate page and should contain the full content area for the best shopping experience.</aside>

 ## `Product` Element
-In order to insert a `Product` Element in your content, insert below code in your content.
+In order to insert a `Product` Element in your content, insert a code snippet like this one in your content:

 ```html
 <div data-tipser-pid="5ba2334a781baa0001ccdf61" />
 ```

 Elements with attribute `data-tipser-pid` will be replaced with `Product` Element.
 Product ID is taken from the value of the attribute.
+The code snippet for a certain product can be generated with [tipser tools](#products-collections) automatically.
-By default a full inline product component is displayed (with product details, unique selling points and variant selection)
+By default, a full inline product component is displayed (with product details, unique selling points and variant selection)

 [![](full-product.png)](/images/full-product.png)